 As mentioned before, customers value in-depth insights and thorough support for their service and products.
 Thus your sales enablement strategies must ensure that prospective leads stay and become long-term clients for the unique value you offer.

-Understanding the pain points, motivations, and triggers of a customer will be beneficial in the long run.
-It’ll reflect in the later stages of a buyer’s journey when making a purchase.
+Understanding the motivations, triggers, and pain points of customers will be fruitful in the long term.
+It will get revealed in the next stages of any consumer’s journey while doing a purchase.

 Analyze The Performance Of The Sales Team And Strategy